Harrier Class

 Questions-to-use-when-reading-with-your-child

 In Maths we will aim to get stuck, as this is when we learn the most!
-We will start with place value, extending our learning about decimals, starting with tenths and hundredths.
 We will continue to consolidate our times tables knowledge using TTRockstars.

-Please ensure your child has their PE in school every day just in case it is necessary to move PE due to unforeseen circumstances.
-We will be swimming at Huish pool every Monday morning so they should have their swimming kit.
+Please ensure your child has their PE kit in school every day just in case it is necessary to move PE due to unforeseen circumstances.
+Swimming is on at Huish Leisure Wednesday afternoons.
 Please ensure your child has a swimming hat – especially if they have long hair.

 Please do not hesitate to contact me via the school office email if you have any questions or concerns.
 Best wishes.
 Mrs Stephanie Janas